Ganzzi/agent-messaging/docs/api-reference.md

         meeting_id: Meeting UUID
         message: Message payload
         metadata: Optional custom metadata
+        wait_for_turn: If True, blocks until it's the agent's turn, then speaks and returns messages that occurred while waiting.
+If False, raises NotYourTurnError immediately if not the agent's turn (default).

     Returns:
-        UUID of message
+        - If wait_for_turn=False: UUID (message ID, or raises NotYourTurnError)
+        - If wait_for_turn=True: Tuple[UUID, List[Dict[str, Any]]]
+          (message_id, list of messages that occurred while waiting)

     Raises:
-        NotYourTurnError: If agent doesn't have the turn
+        NotYourTurnError: If agent doesn't have the turn (only when wait_for_turn=False)
         MeetingNotActiveError: If meeting not active
+        AgentNotFoundError: If agent not found
+        MeetingError: If meeting not found or agent not a participant
     """

 async def end_meeting(